jungmannlab/picasso-workflow/README.md

 ## Contributing

+- Install pre commit hooks:
+	- `pip install pre-commit` (if not already installed by requirements in pyproject.toml / pip install -e)
+	- `cd GitHub/picasso-workflow`
+	- `pre-commit install`
+	- Now, before commit via git, the hooks will run through and check code and style
+	- optionally, the hooks can be run manually: `pre-commit run --all-files`
 - For adding new workflow modules, create a new branch (feature/newmodule), and add new modules to:
 	- util/AbstractModuleCollection